davidchaimsmirnoff/PDF_SELECTOR/README.md

 **Select any of the words from the PDF document, and you will see the text registered in the selection space in standard Ashuri Script/Standard ASCII form, as shown in the picture above.**

 **Now, this application allows you, once you have selected the text, to press **Enter** on any selection, and it will automatically add the word into an **interactive HTML editor**, as seen in the image below.
-You can then select, view, cut, copy, paste, add, and delete text and even save notes on selected words and retrieve the same notes upon selecting the same word again and pressing the key combination.**
+You can then select, view, cut, copy, paste, add, and delete text and even save notes on selected words and retrieve the same notes upon selecting the same word again and pressing the key combination again.**

 ![Alt text](images/EditMode.png)